Particl-Community/academy/index.rst

 Installation & Usage
 ====================

-All begins with the installation of the Particl Desktop software.
+All begins with the installation of the :term:`Particl Desktop` software.
 Follow these best practices for the installation, set up your first wallet, and understand the user-interface:

 .. toctree::
    :caption: Installation & Usage